-This Code is intended to be read by a person conducting a business or undertaking (PCBU).
+This Code is intended to be read by a PCBU.
 It provides practical guidance to PCBUs on managing electrical risks in the workplace.
 It applies to all workplaces where a PCBU:

 - has management or control of electrical equipment, including electrical installations - carries out electrical work on or near energised electrical equipment, including electrical installations.